Welcome to Talbot's Doctor of Ministry Program!

 Tuition & Fees

-The total tuition cost for the Doctor of Ministry degree is approximately $13,000.
+The total tuition cost for the Doctor of Ministry degree is approximately $13,806.
 Tuition can be paid by semester or by monthly payments (a small finance charge is incurred on monthly payments).
-Taking into consideration miscellaneous fees, the overall cost is a little over $17,000 (project proofing, printing and copyrighting expenses vary from student to student).
+Taking into consideration miscellaneous fees, the overall cost is a little under $18,000 (project proofing, printing and copyrighting expenses vary from student to student).
 A typical breakdown of fixed and approximate expenses is below.
 Please note this cost breakdown does not include the cost of books, housing, transportation, and meals.

 Breakdown of Expenses